varunchilukuri655/Quantum-Algorithm-for-the-Triangle-Problem/Implemantation-in-Classical-Computing.md

 # Implementation:

-The implementation of the triangle counting algorithm involves five main steps.
+The implementation of the triangle counting algorithm in classical computing involves five main steps.

 1. The first step involves selecting a programming language for implementation.
 In this case, we have selected Python.